DOI10.47051/ZJNS9475

 Spanish common names: Hojarito del Chocó, hojarito de Peracca.

 Recognition: ♂♂ 5.8 cmMaximum distance from the snout to the tip of the tail.
 Snout–vent length=2.7 cm. ♀♀ 5.7 cmMaximum distance from the snout to the tip of the tail.
 Snout–vent length=2.6 cm..
-Dwarf geckos differ from other lizards based on their small size, lack of moveable eyelids, presence of a scaly supraciliary flap, and their leaf-litter-dwelling habits.1,2 The Chocoan Dwarf-Gecko (Lepidoblepharis peraccae) differs from other members of its genus occurring in the rainforests of northwestern Ecuador by being smaller in body size and having homogenous granular dorsal scales.3,4 This species resembles L. buchwaldi, a gecko that occurs in the seasonally dry forest ecosystem rather than in the Chocó rainforest.
+Dwarf geckos differ from other lizards based on their small size, lack of movable eyelids, presence of a scaly supraciliary flap, and their leaf-litter-dwelling habits.1,2 The Chocoan Dwarf-Gecko (Lepidoblepharis peraccae) differs from other members of its genus occurring in the rainforests of northwestern Ecuador by being smaller in body size and having homogeneous granular dorsal scales.3,4 This species resembles L. buchwaldi, a gecko that occurs in the seasonally dry forest ecosystem rather than in the Chocó rainforest.
 Males of L. peraccae differ from females by having a reddish throat (white in females) and a silver escutcheon, a characteristic concentration of holocrine secretory glands, on the belly.

 Figure showing variation among individuals of Lepidoblepharis peraccae